 Campus Security Authorities (CSAs)

-The Jerusalem Center Security Office is the preferred contact for reporting campus crimes.
-However, individuals may also report criminal incidents to campus security authorities, who include individuals responsible for campus security and others who have been designated due to their significant responsibility for student and campus activities.
-Specifically, the following persons and organizations may receive reports of criminal offenses:
+University Police is the preferred contact for reporting campus crimes.
+However, individuals may also report criminal incidents to campus security authorities (listed to the left), who have responsibility for campus security or significant responsibility for student and campus activities.